Shagun01-Sharma/File-No-2/README.md

 # File-No-2
-Datatypes in python and about lists and tuples.
+Datatypes in python and some programs